An awesome personal brand statement example jumps right out at you.

 This is why a concise personal brand statement is so important.
 When you meet somebody for the first time, you don’t want to drone on and on without them showing interest.
 You should be respectful of their time and yours.

 You’ll know right away if the other person swallowed the bait by watching their body language and by judging their response.
 If they show interest, you can and should elaborate – but once again, you have to do it without boring the person you’re speaking to.

 You can practice this easily.
 Dial-in your brief personal brand statement that you want to present so you can recite it on autopilot.
 Having this figured out will earn you more time to discuss the nitty-gritty in a lengthier discussion.

 One thing to remember, your personal brand statement is not your job title!
 It’s the essence of who you are, distilled to just a few words.
 A solid personal brand statement example would be: “I help your brand gain visibility online.”

 That’s simple, succinct, and it’s enough of a teaser to get a response like: “Wow, tell me how you do that.”
-That’s your invitation to elaborate with your 30 second elevator pitch.
+That’s your invitation to elaborate on your 30-second elevator pitch.

 Brevity begets precision.
 Stephen Hawking really has to work to communicate, yet he’s one of the most influential scientists in history.
 He has become a master at crafting his communications with the absolute minimum number of words simply because it takes him so long to create a simple sentence.

 While you won’t have that challenge, you should be inspired by his precision.
 You can blabber on for hours once the other person has shown sufficient interest, but until then think about precision when you craft your personal brand statement.